Baby hand

 Pertussis (Whooping Cough)

 Pertussis is an infection of the airways caused by bacteria.
 Babies are at the highest risk of severe disease.
 In Canada, 1 to 4 deaths are related to pertussis each year.
-Getting the dTap vaccine protects you and your baby from pertussis while you are pregnant.
+Getting the Tdap (tetanus, diphtheria, and pertussis) vaccine during pregnancy helps protect you and your baby from pertussis.

 Hepatitis B (HBV)